elliottpaulrees/NAIS-Tech/ibdp_python.md

 # Lesson 0 - Setting up your development environment

-## Python Interpretter
+## Python Interpreter
-An intepretter is a translator which can be used to turn your python code into machine code which the computer can run.
+An interpreter is a translator which can be used to turn your python code into machine code which the computer can run.

-- Download the python interpretter from the following link: https://python.org
+- Download the python intepreter from the following link: https://python.org

 ## Integrated Development Environment
 An IDE, or Integrated Development Environment, is a software application that brings together all the essential tools a programmer needs to write, test, and debug code — all in one place.